How to Spend Two Days in Singapore

 Singapore is known for its clean streets and modern architecture, but hidden within the city's bustling neighborhoods is a vibrant street art scene waiting to be explored.
 From colorful murals adorning shophouses to intricate graffiti pieces in unexpected alleyways, Singapore's streets are a canvas for local and international artists to showcase their creativity and talent.

 As a fan of street art, I was delighted to discover some fantastic artwork especially around Haji Lane and in Little India.
-I’m convinced the larger-than-life murals will leave you in awe!
-Expect large crowds especially around Haji Lane.
+I’m convinced the larger-than-life murals will leave you in awe but expect large crowds especially around Haji Lane.
 Click, click, click.

 Check out my guide on where to find the best street art in Singapore to not miss any photo ops!

-I realize that including the Red Light District is kind of odd but let me explain how I ended up there.
-I was in Singapore during the very, very busy Chinese New Year and the only affordable hotel I could find was in Geylang.
-To be honest, Geylang isn’t a must when visiting Singapore but if you’re staying in this area then you might as well have a look.
+Including the Red Light District is kind of odd but let me explain how I ended up there.
+I was in Singapore during the very, very busy Chinese New Year, and the only affordable hotel I could find was in Geylang.
+The Red Light District isn’t a must-see but if you’re staying in this area then you might as well have a look.
 I found it interesting to see a less “polished” side of Singapore.
 Maybe you will, too.

 Red Light District of Geylang, Singapore